clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## Abstract

 Clocktower is a decentralized protocol for recurrent payments.
 This system allows Providers and Subscribers to collaborate off-chain for the initial set-up and third-party agents (known as Callers) are financially incentivized to check the protocol contract regularly new due transactions.
 Clocktower allows for scheduled payments to be processed in the future in a way that is current unavailable in smart contract blockchains.
-This document will explore the economic mechanisms and code behind the protocol.
-Test
+This document will explore the mechanisms of the protocol.

 ## 1. Introduction

-As web-based services proliferate, recurrent payment systems have become an important source of recurring revenue for digital content providers.
+As web-based services proliferate, recurrent payment systems have become an important source of revenue for digital content providers.
 Centralized payment services have reduced the friction of payments on the web, and have made traditional forms of payment (credit/debit/bank transfer) common and simple.
-However, this convenience comes at a price--online content and providers frequently pay more than 3% for this functionality [@visarates] and these costs are passed to the consumer.
+However, this convenience comes at a price--online content and providers frequently pay more than 3% for this functionality [@visarates] and these costs are inevitably passed to the consumer.
 Furthermore, payment platforms have become a critical beachhead for censorship of people and ideas on the web, inspiring some to leave popular crowdfunding platorms in favor of their own platforms [@bizinsider].
 While the major payment networks have generally remained neutral politically, they remain a potential choke-point for free speech and an open internet.

 At the same time, we have witnessed a new type of currency layer evolve over the past decades: the cryptocurrency [@btcwhitepaper].
 These systems exist outside of national borders and live on distributed networks called blockchains.
 While many groups have experimented with payment systems on these networks, the problem of recurrent future payments and subscriptions has not yet been adequately addressed.

-The problem is actually two-fold.
+The challenges of executing recurrent payments on blockchains is actually two-fold.
 The first part relates to the network fee, which on the Ethereum network is referred to as 'gas' and is paid in the native token.
 The gas price is always in flux, increasing and decreasing with the demand for blockspace on the network.
 Thus the most immediate issue is how to account for an unknown future gas price on a future transaction.
 The closely-related second issue is that a decentralized smart contract cannot act on its own--it must triggered to take action.
 In a sense, it is unaware of time.
 This limitation makes it impossible to schedule actions in the future, as with a cron job in normal computing.
 Without the ability to schedule transactions in the future, common financial services like payroll, subscriptions, regular payments, and many others are impossible in these decentralized systems.

-The Clocktower protocol solves these issues by creating EVM-compliant smart contracts that are polled at regularly timed intervals by other economically incentivized actors.
-Users will be able to schedule transactions at a future time of their choosing.
-By incorporating such features as subscriptions, future payments, batch transactions, reversible transactions and ERC20 compatibility, we hope to unlock the potential of fintech and defi projects seeking recurrent payments while staying true to the principle of decentralization.
+The Clocktower protocol solves these issues by creating a specialized smart contract that is polled at regularly timed intervals by economically incentivized actors.
+This allows users to schedule transactions at a future time of their choosing.
+By incorporating such features as subscriptions, future payments, batch transactions, reversible transactions and ERC20 compatibility, Clocktower will unlock the potential of fintech and defi projects seeking recurrent payments while staying true to the principle of decentralization.

 ## 2. Goals
 To further elaborate on the purposes and constraints of the protocol, we have developed the following goals:

 *Decentralization*
-While centralized payment facilitators are the norm, they bring with them a myriad of problems from high fees to censorship.
-But with a decentralized blockchain contract there is no point of failure, no censorship and no arbitraty gatekeeping.
+While centralized payment facilitators are the norm, they bring with them a myriad of problems, from high fees to censorship.
+However, with a decentralized blockchain contract there is no point of failure, no censorship and no arbitraty gatekeeping.

 *Immutability*
 A system that cannot be changed is a system that cannot be censored.